wuxxin/infra-shared/README.md

 #### Quick start

-create a base project, install build requirements, install and update a simulation of the targets
+create a base project, lock and install build requirements, install and configure a simulation of the targets

 ```sh
 mkdir -p example; cd example; git init